Should I set up a Family Foundation? Is this the right structure to help future generations of my family make a positive impact on the world?

 - Reduce income taxes.
-Contributions are tax deductible up to 30% of your adjusted gross income, reducing your income tax bill today.
+Contributions are tax deductible up to 30% of your adjusted gross income, helping to reduce your income tax bill today.

 - Reduce capital gain taxes.
-Assets grow free of capital gain taxes, eliminating taxes when assets are sold.
+Assets grow free of capital gain taxes, eliminating taxes on these assets when sold.

 - Reduce estate taxes.
 Assets are exempt from estate taxes, allowing you to pass more through future generations to causes you care about.

 While these charitable organizations bring significant tax benefits, they also require ongoing effort.